tootsao/RoboLiam/README.md

 ![Protogen Avatar](https://repository-images.githubusercontent.com/252278043/e73c6000-742f-11ea-9bb2-3744210750be)

-RoboLiam is a multi-purpose Discord bot that I originally made for my own server, however I was asked by many people to make the bot public and so I have.
+RoboLiam is a multi-purpose Discord bot that I originally made for my own server, however, I was asked by many people to make the bot public and so I have.

 You can test out, report bugs, or make suggestions here! [**RoboLiam Paradise**](https://discord.gg/QFMjF2j).